Beginner swing traders will want to spend time studying key bullish forex chart patterns when developing their forex swing trading strategies.

 But it’s important to understand that they will seldom if ever look exactly like the diagrams in the textbooks.

-Successfully trading them is therefore much more about understanding the price action that produces them than scouring the charts for picture-perfect set-ups.
+Therefore, successfully trading them is much more about understanding the price action that produces them than scouring the charts for picture-perfect set-ups.

 Even more vital is to use other indicators for confirmation of the move.

-But the most crucial thing of all, as always, is to practice sound risk management by taking only those trades that offer good risk to reward ratios and appropriate stop losses.
+As always, the most crucial thing is to practice solid risk management; Only take those trades that offer a good risk to reward ratio and do so with appropriate stop losses.